kjellkristian/kjellkristian/README.md

 - 👋 Hi, I’m @kjellkristian
 - 👀 I’m interested in programming and electronics.
 - 🌱 I’m currently learning Rust.
-- 💞️ I’m looking to collaborate on Easee MID
+- 💞️ I’m looking forward to collaborate on Easee MID
 - 📫 How to reach me:

 <!---